 Save Money by Increasing Attic Insulation in Jackson

 Having the proper amount of insulation in your attic can make your Jackson home more pleasant throughout the seasons.
-Higher energy efficiency could also help you save money on energy expenses.
+Higher energy efficiency could also help you save money on heating and cooling expenses.

-Do you have the proper amount of insulation?
+Do you have the right amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was appropriately insulated to current building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 Does My Home Have Enough Attic Insulation?

-You can measure existing insulation to learn if you have enough in your attic.
-If it’s shallower than 7” deep, your home is underinsulated.
+You can measure existing insulation to learn if you have a sufficient amount in your attic.
+If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
 In Jackson, 16-18” deep is recommended.